-This project is called EU-MADNESS, standing for EUropean-wide, Monitoring, Analysis and knowledge Dissemination on Novel/Emerging pSychoactiveS: integrated EU NPS monitoring & profiling to prevent health harms and update professionals.
-The aims of the 24-month project which started on 1 April 2014 and is led by Professor Fabrizio Schifano, are: “to monitor, test, profile, and feed back into education and prevention knowledge relating to the types of NPS emerging in Europe, their associated characteristics and potential harms”.
+This project was called EU-MADNESS, standing for EUropean-wide, Monitoring, Analysis and knowledge Dissemination on Novel/Emerging pSychoactiveS: integrated EU NPS monitoring & profiling to prevent health harms and update professionals.
+The aims of the 24-month project, which started on 1 April 2014 and was led by Professor Fabrizio Schifano, were: “to monitor, test, profile, and feed back into education and prevention knowledge relating to the types of NPS emerging in Europe, their associated characteristics and potential harms”.

-WS 1 monitors and analyses fatalities and ‘near-misses’ related to NPS ingestion.
-Data from these reports will inform the choice of compounds to be investigated in WS 2 and WS 3.
+WS 1 monitored and analysed fatalities and ‘near-misses’ related to NPS ingestion.
+Data from these reports informed the choice of compounds investigated in WS 2 and WS 3.

-WS 2 links spectral data of established drugs of abuse with their biological data generated by WS 3
+WS 2 linked spectral data of established drugs of abuse with their biological data generated by WS 3

-WS 3 examines pharmacological and behavioural effects of NPS; which together with information from WS 2 will facilitate the development of computational models for recognising and predicting mode of action, properties and potency of unknown NPSs according to their likely chemical structure.
+WS 3 examined pharmacological and behavioural effects of NPS; which together with information from WS 2 facilitated the development of computational models for recognising and predicting mode of action, properties and potency of unknown NPSs according to their likely chemical structure.